TUD-IMB/fosanalysis/doc/GettingStarted.md

 ```

 The crack width calculation consists of the following steps.
-This workflow is implemented by a \ref fosanalysis.crackmonitoring.strainprofile.StrainProfile object.
+This workflow is implemented by a `fosanalysis.crackmonitoring.strainprofile.StrainProfile` object.

-1. Crack identification (see \ref fosanalysis.crackmonitoring.finding.CrackFinder)
+1. Crack identification (see `fosanalysis.crackmonitoring.finding.CrackFinder`)
-2. Definition of transfer lengths (separating the cracks) (see \ref fosanalysis.crackmonitoring.separation.CrackLengths)
+2. Definition of transfer lengths, separating the cracks (see `fosanalysis.crackmonitoring.separation.CrackLengths`)
-3. Compensation of tension stiffening (see \ref fosanalysis.compensation.tensionstiffening)
+3. Compensation of tension stiffening (see `fosanalysis.compensation.tensionstiffening`)
 4. Crack width calculation by means of strain integration

 The data is expected to be already cleaned, so we pass the results of the pre-processing.

-Since we know, the sensor was embedded in concrete or attached to the surface, we use \ref fosanalysis.crackmonitoring.strainprofile.Concrete.
+Since we know, the sensor was embedded in concrete or attached to the surface, we use `fosanalysis.crackmonitoring.strainprofile.Concrete`.
 It selects some task objects for those steps by default.
 We will skip over it here, but those objects could be configured in a similar way.